 \subsection{AM Module}

 The AM module is integrated to assist the CNN classifier with extracting key characteristics of the abnormal images and reducing redundant information meanwhile.
-The HCRF, which is the improvement of CRF~\cite{lafferty2001conditional}, have excellent attention area detection performance, because it can characterize the spatial relationship of images~\cite{li2020comprehensive}.
+The HCRF, which is the improvement of CRF~\cite{lafferty2001conditional}, has excellent attention area detection performance because it can characterize the spatial relationship of images~\cite{li2020comprehensive}.
 The fundamental definition of CRFs will be introduced first.
-The detail information of HCRF model, including pixel-unary, pixel-binary, patch-unary, patch-binary potentials, and their combination will be elaborated afterwards.
+The detailed information of HCRF model including four kinds of potentials and their combination will be elaborated afterward.